LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

    the "Extended Privileges" section of the "Accounts & Privileges" dialog box.
    The username and password entered into Lasso Server Admin must use a Privilege Set that has access to this extended privilege.
--  FileMaker Server database security in Lasso 9 Server is only as secure as the Publishing Engine setup.
+-  FileMaker Server database security is only as secure as the Publishing Engine setup.
 It is possible for web browsers to communicate directly with the Publishing Engine.
 It is strongly recommended that the security features of FileMaker Server be used to secure web-accessible databases.
--  It is strongly recommended that only a single IP address be permitted to access the Publishing Engine that represents the machine on which Lasso 9 runs.
+-  It is strongly recommended that only a single IP address corresponding to the machine on which Lasso Server runs be permitted to access the Publishing Engine.
 -  For tips on optimizing performance for FileMaker databases, see the :ref:`filemaker-data-sources` chapter.